-We derive our discrete recursion formula for $N_{g,n}$, \cref{eq:disc:rec}, from the Eynard--Orantin recursion for $W_{g,n}$, \cref{eq:EO}, in four main steps: \begin{enumerate}[label=\Roman*)] \item Separate the contributions that contain the cylinder amplitude (the $B$-terms) from those that do not (the $C$-terms).
+We derive our discrete recursion formula for $N_{g,n}$, \cref{eq:disc:rec}, from the Eynard--Orantin recursion for $\omega_{g,n}$, \cref{eq:EO}, in four main steps: \begin{enumerate}[label=\Roman*)] \item Separate the contributions that contain the cylinder amplitude (the $B$-terms) from those that do not (the $C$-terms).

-\item Move the contour from $z=\pm 1$ to the other poles of the integrand, namely the points $z=z_i^{\pm 1}$ and the zeros of $Q(z)$.
-This is permissible because the spectral curve is the Riemann sphere $\mathbb{P}^1$ in our one-cut uniformization.
+\item Move the contour from $z=\pm 1$ to the other poles of the integrand, namely the points $z=z_i^{\pm 1}$ and the zeros of $Q$.
+This is possible because the spectral curve is the Riemann sphere $\mathbb{P}^1$ in our one-cut uniformization.

 \item Compute the residues at $z=z_i^{\pm 1}$, which produce the $F$-contributions, and those at the zeros of $Q$, which produce the $G$-contributions.
-Altogether this recovers the function $H$ appearing in \cref{eq:building:block}.
+Altogether this recovers the function $H$ appearing in \cref{eq:splitting}.

 \item Compute the initial data corresponding to the pair of pants and the one-holed torus, namely $A \coloneqq N_{0,3}$ and $D \coloneqq N_{1,1}$. \end{enumerate} We now analyze each of these steps in more detail, relegating the more technical computations to \cref{app:proofsRecRel}.
-The proof follows Norbury’s computations for GUE \cite{Nor13}, although the presence of the interaction term renders several steps considerably more involved.
+The proof follows Norbury's computations for GUE \cite{Nor13}, although the presence of the interaction term renders several steps considerably more involved.

 {\bfseries I) The $B$- and $C$-terms.} In the sum over the splittings of the genus and the boundary components, we factor out the terms containing the cylinder amplitudes.
 As a result, the right-hand side of the residue formula \labelcref{eq:EO} naturally splits into two types of contributions: we refer to them as the $B_m$-terms (for $m = 2,\ldots,n$) and the $C$-term, defined by